stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 There are a lot of steps in this chapter and therefore plenty that can go wrong.
 Vulkan will generally throw a hissy fit if we attempt any invalid operations, e.g. forgetting to provide the target layout when performing an image transition.
 However it is quite easy to specify a 'correct' pipeline and still end up with a black rectangle!
 With so much going on behind the scenes this can be very difficult to diagnose - here are some possible failure cases:

-- Verify that the image contains RGBA data once it is loaded and that it matches the expected Vulkan format (`VK_FORMAT_R8G8B8A8_UNORM` in this case).
+- Verify that the image contains RGBA data once it is loaded and that it matches the expected Vulkan format which is `VK_FORMAT_R8G8B8A8_UNORM` in this example.

 - Ensure the texture alpha channel has a non-zero value.